 Internet, Wireless and Network

 To stay connected, many systems and services are available whether you are using a desktop, laptop or are on or off campus.
-For access when off campus, you will need to apply for access to the MU myVPN service, please log a call through Servicedesk or email firstname.lastname@example.org to request access.
+For access when off campus, you will need to apply for access to the MU myVPN service, please raise a ticket through Servicedesk or email firstname.lastname@example.org to request access.

 All staff and students are provided with a personal drive (X) for file storage and each Department and Office is also provided with a shared storage drive.
-In addition, shared storage drives for specific meeting groups or projects are available.
-Should you require a shared storage drive to be made available, please contact ServiceDesk with
+To map your netowrk storage space, see the following guides:

 Windows - map a storage drive